phanguy30/datamint/README.md

 - MLPMusicGen.py - Inherits MLPnetwork.py.
 Creates an MLP specific to music generation.
 Has an additional function call generate_piece that ask the user for a seed/context of music and generate a piece of music of fix length

+- Analysis.py - analyzes the distribution of the notes output by our network (in the music generation branch)

 ### Sub-Package 2 - Trainer

 - evaluator.py - this module contains helper function to evaluate the model